gegis/smart-downloader/README.md

 ```

 ## Advanced usage
-A file download with an option to resume and limit download speed to 125 kBps and custom destination file name:
+A file download with an option to resume and limit download speed to 125 kBps (125 KiloBytes = 1 Megabit) and a custom destination file name:
 ```
 const SmartDownloader = require('smart-downloader');